Home > California Court Guide

 It helps to understand how the California state court system works when you’re trying to find court records.
 The California trial court system consists of Superior Courts.

 California has a unified court system, so all court proceedings are conducted in Superior Courts.
 Superior Courts are organized into court divisions based on case type.
-Divisions within a Superior Court may include Civil, Criminal, Family, Probate, Juvenile, Traffic, Small Claims and Drug Court.
+Divisions within a Superior Court may include Civil, Criminal, Family, Probate, Juvenile, Traffic, and Small Claims.

 California Superior CourtsSuperior Courts have jurisdiction over all civil and criminal cases.

 Superior Courts are organized into court divisions based on case type.
-Divisions within a Superior Court may include Criminal, Civil, Small Claims, Family, Probate, Juvenile, Traffic and Drug Court.
+Divisions within a Superior Court may include Criminal, Civil, Small Claims, Family, Probate, Juvenile, and Traffic.

 Criminal Divisions generally handle felony and misdemeanor cases.

 Civil Divisions may be split into divisions for "Unlimited" cases and "Limited" cases.
 Generally, "Limited" cases involve claims for less than $25,000, and "Unlimited" cases involve claims for more than $25,000.

 Small Claims Divisions generally handle civil claims for less than $7500, if the case is eligible for the simplified Small Claims process.
 Additional restrictions on Small Claims jurisdiction exist, including financial and other limits on the use of the Small Claims process by businesses and organizations.

 Family Divisions generally handle cases involving families and children, including dissolution of marriage, legal separation, paternity, child custody, child support, domestic violence, division of marital property and spousal support.